BPS Lie algebras and the less perverse filtration on the preprojective CoHA: The zeroth piece of the filtration

-\subsection{The subalgebra $\lP_{\leq 0}\!\HO^0\!\!\Coha^{\SSN}_{\Pi_Q}$}
+\subsection{The subalgebra $\lP_{0}\!\HO^0\!\!\Coha^{\SSN}_{\Pi_Q}$}

-Moving to the case of strongly semi-nilpotent $\Pi_Q$-modules (see \S \ref{2desc}) we calculate the subalgebra $\lP_{\leq 0}\!\HO^0\!\!\Coha^{\SSN}_{\Pi_Q}$, in order to compare with work of Bozec \cite{Bo16}.
+Moving to the case of strongly semi-nilpotent $\Pi_Q$-modules (see \S \ref{2desc}) we calculate the subalgebra $\lP_{0}\!\HO^0\!\!\Coha^{\SSN}_{\Pi_Q}$, in order to compare with the work of Bozec \cite{Bo16} on Borcherds--Kac--Moody Lie algebras associated to quivers with loops.
 Interestingly, we find that the BPS Lie algebra $\fg_{\Pi_Q}^{\SSN}$ is \textit{not} identified with Bozec's Lie algebra $\fg_Q$ under the natural isomorphism between their two enveloping algebras, although the two Lie algebras are isomorphic.